-This document incorporates new and existing information relating to wildfire for citizens, policy makers, and public agencies in the Boulder Rural Fire Protection District (BRFPD), Boulder, CO.
+This document incorporates new and existing information relating to wildfire, and has been prepared for citizens, policy makers, and public agencies within the City of Boulder (COB) response area, Boulder, CO.
 Wildfire hazard data is derived from the community wildfire hazard rating analysis (WHR) and the analysis of fire behavior potential, which are extensive and/or technical in nature.
 As a result, detailed findings and methodologies are included in their entirety in appendices rather than the main report text.
-This approach is designed to make the plan more readable while establishing a reference source for those interested in the technical elements of the BRFPD wildfire hazard and risk assessment.
+This approach is designed to make the plan more readable while establishing a reference source for those interested in the technical elements of the City of Boulder wildfire hazard and risk assessment.

-The BRFPD Community Wildfire Protection Plan (CWPP) is the result of a community-wide fire protection planning effort that includes extensive field data gathering, compilation of existing fire suppression documents, a scientific analysis of the fire behavior potential of the study area, and collaboration with various participants: homeowners, BRFPD officials, and the Colorado State Forest Service (CSFS).
+The City of Boulder Community Wildfire Protection Plan (CWPP) is the result of a communitywide fire protection planning effort that includes extensive field data gathering, compilation of existing fire suppression documents, a scientific analysis of the fire behavior potential of the study area, and collaboration with various participants: homeowners, City of Boulder officials, and the Colorado State Forest Service (CSFS).
 This project meets the requirements of the federal Healthy Forests Restoration Act (HFRA) of 2003 for community fire planning.